twilio-labs/serverless-toolkit/packages/plugin-serverless/README.md

                                        directory

   --env=env                            Path to .env file for environment variables that should be installed

+  --environment=environment            [default: dev] The environment name (domain suffix) you want to use for your
+                                       deployment

   --force                              Will run deployment in force mode.
 Can be dangerous.